louisguichard/life-pulse/README.md

 3. **Access the Application:**
    Open your browser and navigate to `http://localhost:8080`.
 You should be able to use LifePulse locally!

 💡 Optionally, you can update the `config.json` file to use your own events!

-Additionally, if you want to use Cloud Storage to save your data or integrate with Fitbit, create a `.env` file based on the `.env.example` one.
-Note that Fitbit integration will require you to [create your own Fitbit application](https://dev.fitbit.com/apps/new) to obtain the client ID and secret.
+Additionally, if you want to use Cloud Storage to save your data or integrate with Fitbit or Google Calendar, create a `.env` file based on the `.env.example` one.
+Note that Fitbit and Google Calendar integration will require you to [create your own Fitbit application](https://dev.fitbit.com/apps/new) and [Google Calendar application](https://console.cloud.google.com/apis/credentials) to obtain the client ID and secret.

 ## ☁️ How I Use LifePulse